 The Croke Park

-The Croke Park is another modern property that looks sleek and sophisticated from the outside, while delivering on old-world service within.
-A garden-style cafe beckons guests to enjoy a leisurely meal, while the executive lounge offers business travelers amenities to make getting things done easier and more convenient.
+Croke Park is another modern property that looks sleek and sophisticated from the outside while delivering old-world service within.
+A garden-style cafe beckons guests to enjoy a leisurely meal, while the executive lounge offers business travellers amenities to make getting things done easier and more convenient.

 Travel to and from Dublin with LunaJets

-Traveling in and out of Dublin via private jet is the best way to ensure that your trip happens on your time.
-After all, there is plenty to enjoy in Dublin and around Ireland in general, so why limit yourself to the whims of commercial travel.
+Travelling in and out of Dublin via private jet is the best way to ensure that your trip happens on your time.
+After all, there is plenty to enjoy in Dublin and around Ireland in general, so why limit yourself to the whims of commercial travel?

 A private jet means that you can flit in and out of the city on your schedule, with a group or solo, and really take in the best of what Dublin has to offer.